microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/WEX_Pgm_Swap/README.md

 <br><img src="../images/Generate_Code.png">
 <br>

 <br>9.
-After the MCC Melody generates the project files with the configuration explained above, overwrite the content from the ```main.c``` file with this:
+After MCC Melody generates the project files with the configuration explained above, overwrite the content from the ```main.c``` file with this:

 ```c
 /* Calculated values for PGMOUT and SWAP registers of WEX */